jsreport/docs/docs/cli.md

 `Command only available when local version is installed in your project`

 Install your project as a windows service (WINDOWS ONLY)

-> To install the service in production mode make sure to have the `NODE_ENV` env var set to `production` before running the command

 To see available options and usage example type `jsreport win-install -h`.